3DPTronics/VirtuaTilt/Configurations/Readme.txt

-Virtuatilt basic config instructions and buttons assignment
+Virtuatilt basic config instructions for Visual Pinball and Pinball FX